Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Introduction

 \ifshowimages

 \fi

-In this paper, we argue that in order to reduce the likelihood of future accidents, we need to be able to formally express what should be the assumptions, performance, and guarantees provided by a perception system.
+In this paper, we argue that in order to improve AV/ADAS safety, we need to be able to formally express what should be the assumptions, performance, and guarantees provided by a perception system.
 For instance, the aforementioned accident highlights the need for predicting the right object class quickly and robustly.
 An informal requirement (in natural language) expressing such a perception system performance expectation could be: \begin{requirement} \end{requirement}

-A sequence of six image frames from the KITTI dataset is shown in Figure \ref{fig:kitti:case-study}.
+Such requirements are not only needed for deployed safety critical systems, but also for existing training and evaluation data sets.
+For example, a sequence of six image frames from the KITTI dataset is shown in Figure \ref{fig:kitti:case-study}.
 All detected objects with bounding boxes are labeled with class names such as \textit{Car, Pedestrian}, and \textit{Cyclist} in those frames.
 Nonetheless, in Fig. \ref{fig:kitti:case-study}(a), a \textit{cyclist} that was detected in frame $f=0$ and existed in frame $f=1$ changed its class to \textit{pedestrian} in frame $f=2$, which is a violation of Req. \ref{lbl:req-intro-exm-1}.
-If such a requirement is too strict for the capabilities of the perception system, then it could be relaxed by requiring that the object is properly classified in at least 4 out of 5 frames (or any other desired frequency).
-The first challenge for an automated testing/validation/verification system is to be able to formally (i.e., mathematically) represent such high-level requirements.
+If such a requirement is too strict for the perception system, then it could be relaxed by requiring that the object is properly classified in at least 4 out of 5 frames (or any other desired frequency).
+The first challenge for an automated testing \& verification framework is to be able to formally (i.e., mathematically) represent such high-level requirements.

 Formalizing the expectations on the performance of the perception system has several benefits.
-First and foremost, such requirements can help us evaluate AV/ADAS perception systems beyond what existing metrics used in vision and object tracking can achieve \cite{YurtseverLCT2020access,Richter2017iccv}.
-In particular, evaluation metrics used for image classification algorithms are operating on a frame-by-frame basis ignoring cross-frame relations and dependencies.
-Although tracking algorithms can detect misclassifications, they cannot assess the frequency and severity of them.
-For example, misclassifying a car as a static object could lead to severe consequences.
+First and foremost, such formal requirements can help us evaluate AV/ADAS perception systems beyond what existing metrics used in vision and object tracking can achieve (\cite{YurtseverLCT2020access,Richter2017iccv}).
+In particular, evaluation metrics used for image classification algorithms are typically operating on a frame-by-frame basis ignoring cross-frame relations and dependencies.
+Although tracking algorithms can detect misclassifications, they cannot assess the frequency and severity of them, or more complex spatio-temporal failure conditions.